 A much-celebrated result is that adult humans typically succeed in tracking up to 3 or 4 targets in such tasks after which performance falls apart (Pylyshyn 2007).
 This has been widely noted to mirror the set-size limitations on subitizing (Scholl & Leslie 1999; Feigenson 2011; Spelke 2022).
 And sure enough: participants in these tasks have been found to spontaneously subitize and enumerate the items being tracked (Trick & Pylyshyn 1994).
-But if you try a MOT study for yourself, notice that when you track and/enumerate 3-4 target objects, through focused objectbased attention towards these, you are not left oblivious to the approximate number of items populating the entire array.
+But if you try a MOT study for yourself, notice that when you track and enumerate 3-4 target objects, through focused object-based attention towards these, you are not left oblivious to the approximate number of items populating the entire array.
 In fact, you might feel that you can't help but notice this.
 For instance, you might be unsure whether the collection contains precisely ten or precisely 12 dots but be confident that it doesn't comprise 20.
+This would presumably be so, even if your attention were focused on the target items before distractor items were even inserted into the scene - something which would preclude an ANS representation being formed for the entire collection (and subsequently memorized) prior to engagement of the subitizing system.

 This is not mere conjecture.
-Available evidence indicates that when selective attention is allocated to individual items within a collection this actually improves ANS acuity.
+Available evidence indicates that when selective attention is allocated to individual items within a collection this improves ANS acuity.
 For instance, Cheyette and Piantadosi (2019) used an eye tracker to show that the more dots that participants could selectively fixate upon within a collection, the more accurately they could approximately enumerate the collection.
-So, when participants selectively attend to individuals within a collection, in ways that are seen to elicit subitizing (Trick & Pylyshyn 1994; Spelke 2022), this does not suppress their ability to approximately enumerate that very collection, as Strong Inhibition predicts - instead, it improves this.
+So, when participants selectively attend to individuals within a collection, in ways that are seen to elicit subitizing (Trick & Pylyshyn 1994; Spelke 2022), this does not suppress their ability to approximately enumerate that very collection, as Strong Inhibition predicts - on the contrary, it improves this, iteratively refining the acuity of ANS representations.

-With these points in view, it is worth revisiting Hyde and Wood's study, noting that in hindsight it did not test for the inhibition of the ANS by the subitizing system in any direct or obvious way.
-For a start, it employed a dubious, and much critiqued form of "reverse inference" (Poldrack 2006).
-For even if activation of the subitizing system and its underlying neural machinery was shown to inhibit neural machinery associated with the ANS (a point which may, itself, prove difficult to assess given well-known difficulties interpreting EEG results plus the fact that EEG only probes shallow layers of the brain, leaving much of the cortex unmapped [Grech et al. 2008; Srinivassan 1999]), Hyde and Wood's study did not test whether participants retained an ability to approximately enumerate collections when subitizing; e.g., by asking them to concurrently estimate or discriminate a collection of dots whilst subitizing was engaged.
-Of course, in the absence of contravening evidence, Hyde and Wood's results might still motivate the thought that they would not (see: Machery 2014).
-But we have now seen that available behavioral results seem to trump this suggestion.
+With these points in view, it is worth revisiting Hyde and Wood's study, noting that in hindsight it did not directly test for the inhibition of the ANS by the subitizing system.
+For a start, it employed a debated form of "reverse inference" (Poldrack 2006).
+For even if activation of the subitizing system and its underlying neural machinery was shown to inhibit neural machinery associated with the ANS (a point which may, itself, prove difficult to assess given limitations of EEG studies [Grech et al. 2008; Srinivassan 1999; but see Gennari et al. 2023 for recent methods which address some of these concerns in the context of infant numeracy]), Hyde and Wood's study did not test whether participants retained an ability to approximately enumerate collections when subitizing; e.g., by asking them to concurrently estimate or discriminate a collection of dots whilst subitizing was engaged.
+Of course, in the absence of contravening evidence, Hyde and Wood's results might motivate the thought that they would not (see: Machery 2014).
+But available behavioral results seem to trump this suggestion.
 Thus, I submit that Strong Inhibition should be rejected.
-It is undermotivated by the only studies that are seen to support it, and it is undermined by available evidence (at least in adult subjects, akin to those tested by Hyde and Wood).
+It is undermotivated by the studies that are seen to support it, and it is undermined by other available evidence (at least in adult subjects, akin to those tested by Hyde and Wood).